Talking with your partner about sex and intimacy

 - Just start talking.
-Discussing friends or common interests can make it easier to bring the conversation around to your fears or the importance of your romantic relationship.
+Discuss friends or common interests to make it easier to bring the conversation around to your fears or your concerns about your romantic relationship.

 - Choose a quiet time to talk, with less chance of interruptions.

 - Reassure your partner.
-Make it clear you want to know your partner’s concerns.
+Make it clear you want to know their concerns.
 This sends the message you are in the situation together.

-- Don’t assume your partner’s silence means he or she doesn’t care.
-Your partner may not want to burden you with his or her fears about your health, or simply may not know what to say.
+- If your partner is quiet, don’t assume they don’t care.
+Your partner may not want to burden you with their fears about your health, or simply may not know what to say.